umccr/bcbio-varcall-doc/mutect2/commands.md

   real variants that also have significant strand bias, i.e. a true variant that _also_ has some artifactual reads.
 * `minMedianBaseQuality`: the minimum median base quality of bases supporting a SNV.
-* `minMedianMappingQuality: the minimum median mapping quality of reads supporting an allele.
+* `minMedianMappingQuality`: the minimum median mapping quality of reads supporting an allele.
 * `maxMedianFragmentLengthDifference`: the maximum difference between the median fragment lengths reads supporting alt and reference alleles.
 Note that fragment length is based on where paired reads are mapped, not the actual physical fragment length.